 Desktop GUI Quick Start Guide

-The veraPDF Consortium provides open source PDF/A validation developed with the support of the PDF industry.
-The veraPDF Conformance Checker uses the veraPDF Java library, which provides the APIs and implementations for PDF/A Validation, Policy Checking, Metadata Repair, and Reporting.
+The veraPDF Consortium provides open source PDF/A and PDF/UA validation developed with the support of the PDF industry.
+The veraPDF Conformance Checker uses the veraPDF Java library, which provides the APIs and implementations for PDF/A and PDF/UA Validation, Policy Checking, Metadata Repair, and Reporting.
 The veraPDF Desktop Graphical User Interface (GUI) allows users to run the software on a desktop computer or workstation.

-This Quick Start Guide explains some basic concepts relavent to the veraPDF Conformance Checker and helps you to get started with veraPDF Desktop GUI.
+This Quick Start Guide explains some basic concepts relevant to the veraPDF Conformance Checker and helps you to get started with veraPDF Desktop GUI.

 The veraPDF Desktop GUI overview

-The veraPDF GUI provides the features of veraPDF PDF/A Java Library in a desktop windows GUI.
-Users can configure their own PDF/A validation and policy checking jobs by selecting:
+The veraPDF GUI provides the features of veraPDF Java Library in a desktop windows GUI.
+Users can configure their own validation and policy checking jobs by selecting:

 - which combination of tasks to perform;